nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 ## Testing
 Test conditions:
 MODEL XP ROM 3.6, 1 x 32k ROM (COMMS), 1 x 32K RAMPAK, Battery Saver Rev 0.1, Panasonic CR2025's
-Commence and complete with fitting of PP3 battery or mains sourced power.
+Commence and complete fitting of PP3 battery or mains sourced power, followed by insertion of Battery Saver into Top Slot.
+No Power refers to removal of main power (PP3 or other).
 a) 2 cycles - No Power Source - Off 1 Minute - ON/CLEAR - Low Battery Warning sequences - No issues
 b) 2 cycles - No Power Source - Off 5 minutes - Battery fitted - No issues
 c) 2 cycles - No Power Source - Off 9 hours - Battery fitted - No issues